-Looking for a place to spend your weekend with friends, organizing a school trip or trying to impress your family?
+ooking for a place to spend a weekend with friends, organizing a school trip or trying to impress your family?

-Pyrland High Rope Course is a sport and recreational facility located in Poznan’s forest near Lake Malta, which provides several obstacle-filled rope courses situated at different heights in the trees.
-Each rope course includes various obstacles: bridges, ladders, zip lines and so on, developed for every kind of user.
-The average time for a person to finish a course is from 45 to 90 minutes.
+Pyrland High Rope Course is a sport and recreational facility located in Poznan’s forest near Lake Malta.
+We offer several obstacle-filled rope courses situated at different heights in the trees.
+Each rope course includes various obstacles designed for every kind of users: bridges, ladders, zip lines and so on.
+The average time required to finish a course is from 45 to 90 minutes.

-• The High Course – a dose of adrenaline, recommended for people in good overall shape who need to challenge themselves and are over 16 years’ old.
+• The High Course – a dose of adrenaline, recommended for people in good overall shape who need a challenge.
+For 16 years’ old and up.

-• The Low course – lighter, more gentle introduction to rope courses, designed for older children.
+• The Low course – a lighter, more gentle introduction to rope courses.
+Designed for older children.

 • Zip lines – a fast ride through the trees for children and adults alike.

-Besides all the rope courses, our park also provides other ways to spend time outdoors.
+Besides all the rope courses, our park also offers other ways to spend time outdoors:

 EcoPotatoes (in honor of the most beloved vegetable here in Poznan)